 If you want to be able to step out of your hotel into the Old Town, an area full of history, tourist sites, and atmosphere, Four Seasons Hotel Istanbul At Sultanahmet is the one to choose.

 Four Seasons Hotel Istanbul At The Bosphorus is on the water’s edge.
 You are so close to the boats which chug and sail past, you can almost touch them.
 At night, you can sit out on the waterside terrace under the stars and enjoy fine dining right next to this waterway at Aqua restaurant.
 During the day, you can sit around the pool and watch the boats potter by from your lounger.
 Four Seasons Hotel Istanbul At The Bosphorus is definitely the better choice for views.
 However, it might be worth popping over to the Four Seasons Hotel Istanbul At Sultanahmet to try out their roof terrace, where you can enjoy a superb 360-degree panorama across the Bosphorus Strait and over the domes and minarets of the Aya Sofya mosque and Blue Mosque.

 For history and atmosphere, both hotels win, but for different reasons.
 Four Seasons Hotel Istanbul At Sultanahmet has bags of character in the communal spaces and in their rooms.
 The rooms here have high ceilings and arched windows.
 Request one looking over the inner courtyard if you can.

 At Four Seasons Hotel Istanbul At The Bosphorus, the base or standard rooms, which are the Superior, Courtyard, and Deluxe rooms, are in a modern building, and although they are undoubtedly luxury, they lack character.
 I would always pick the “Palace” rooms, some of the most original and historic hotel rooms in Istanbul.
-They have views of Istanbul’s iconic landmarks and high-ceilings, a hardwood entry hall and a combination of contemporary and Ottoman Turkish design, in tones of deep blue or terra cotta with copper and burgundy accents.
-The Palace rooftop suites are probably my favourite rooms in the whole of Istanbul as they have their own little terraces overlooking the Bosphorus.
+They have views of Istanbul’s iconic landmarks and high-ceilings, a hardwood entry hall, and a combination of contemporary and Ottoman Turkish design, in tones of deep blue or terra cotta with copper and burgundy accents.
+The Palace rooftop suites are probably my favorite rooms in the whole of Istanbul as they have their own little terraces overlooking the Bosphorus.